palakpathak304-ops/student-study-planner/README.md

 No backend or installation is required.

+Step 1

-1. Clone or download the repository
+Clone or download this repository.

+Step 2

-2. Open the project in VS Code
+Open the project in VS Code.

+Step 3

-3. Open index.html in your browser
+Open index.html in your browser.

+Step 4

-You can also use Live Server in VS Code for development.
+For development, you can use Live Server in VS Code.

-🎯 What I Built

-This project was created to solve a simple problem:
+🎯 Project Purpose

-Students often use different tools for tasks, goals, syllabus tracking, and productivity.
+Students often use different tools for managing tasks, goals, syllabus, and productivity.

-StudyFlow brings these features together in one lightweight web application.
+StudyFlow brings these features together in one simple web application.

+Plan.
+Study.
+Track.
+Improve.

 🔮 Future Improvements
 🔐 User authentication
 ☁️ Cloud database
 🔔 Study reminders
 🌙 Dark mode
-📱 Mobile-friendly application
+📱 Mobile application
 🤖 AI-based study recommendations
-📊 Advanced study analytics
+📊 Advanced analytics
 👩‍💻 Author
 Palak Pathak

-B.Tech Computer Science & Artificial Intelligence
+B.Tech Computer Science & Artificial Intelligence Student

 📌 Project Type